gmosley/rust-DNSoverHTTPS/REPORT.md

 | rust-DNSoverHTTPS | 84.02 |

 ## Limitations
 rust-DNSoverHTTPS is not a full DNS Server, but rather a proof of concept of using DNS-over-HTTPS.
-However, rust-DNSoverHTTPS works for enough DNS queries to browse the web.

 rust-DNSoverHTTPS supports the following record types: